kalebsofer/softmaxfront/README.md

 ## Deployment

 Our CI/CD pipeline automatically deploys changes to the `main` branch to our staging environment.
-Production deployments are manually triggered after QA approval.
+Production deployments are manually triggered.

 ### Staging
 - URL: https://staging.softmaxco.io